 Also, if anything about how we dealt with OB in this example didn't make sense, check out our article explaining OB rules here.

-Playing With an Odd Number of Players
+Playing Disc Golf Doubles with an Odd Number of Players

 Though you could make odd numbers work in other formats, it's most often done with Best Throw.
 Generally, you deal with an odd number of players in that format by having one person play alone and allowing them one extra throw per hole.
 For example, if their first tee shot lands OB, they could opt to re-throw the tee shot, but then they couldn't take any extra throws for the rest of the hole.